There’s only one problem with our annual feijoa windfall – there’s far too many of the little buggers. Emily Holdaway has some ideas to use them up.

 We don’t bake a lot of cakes – our oven is poked – but this is foolproof.
 And delicious!
 Even people who don’t like feijoas will come back for seconds.

-1/4 tsp each ground clove, nutmeg & cinnamon
+- ¼ teaspoon each ground clove, nutmeg and cinnamon

-Cream butter and sugar until fluffy.
-Add eggs one by one and mix well.
-Mix in feijoa pulp.
-Sieve in all dry ingredients and stir.
-Add coconut and mix well.
+Cream the butter and sugar until fluffy.
+Add the eggs one by one and mix well.
+Mix in the feijoa pulp.
+Sieve in all the dry ingredients and stir.
+Add the coconut and mix well.

 Top tip: Spoon out the feijoa pulp and chop it in the measuring cup so you don’t lose any juice.

 This cake doesn’t need icing, but if you wanted to be flash you could mix some sugar and feijoa juice and drizzle it over it.

 When I was a child, Nana’s preserved feijoas were the ultimate treat.
 They transformed plain boring cornflakes into the most delicious breakfast.
 They were also full of sugar, syrup so thick you could float a brick in it.
 Which was awesome, when I was nine.

 We’re much more aware of our sugar consumption now, and I’ve been experimenting to see what sugar/water ratio works best.

 - feijoas (heaps and heaps)